cryptoberich/buildingonbase/README.md

 # buildingonbase
-This is my first on Github, only for #BASE :)
+This is my first job on Github, only for #BASE :)
+Also my first commit for the BaseGuild builder mission 🚀